ibm-cloud-docs/cloud-activity-tracker/transition.md

     * [Downloading events by using the API](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-downloading_events_api).

-    Use the `-a` flag to download all events in your accountby using the CLI, and `AtAccountLevel: true` when you use the API.
+    Use the `-a` flag to download all events in your account by using the CLI, and `AtAccountLevel: true` when you use the API.
 This download includes account and the space events from where you are accessing the global domain.
     {: important}

     If you download too much data at one time, it can fail due to network time-outs.
 If that occurs, download one day (or hour) at a time.